 I ask Michelle if, now that they have some proven success, she has a bit more guts when it comes to purchasing larger quantities.

 "Nope!" she laughs.

-Both women agree that it's this balance in their relationship that makes things work.
-And although there are some ways in which they couldn't be more different, at the end of the day you begin to wonder if they're separated at birth.
+Both women agree it's this balance in their relationship that makes things work.
+And although there are some ways in which they couldn't be more different, at the end of the day you begin to wonder if they were separated at birth.
 And not just because they're both blonde.

 They have fun.

-In fact, having MORE fun is what Blondie's latest line is all about.
-(Maybe it should be what we're ALL all about.)
+In fact, having MORE fun is what Blondie Apparel's latest line is all about.
+Maybe it should be what we're ALL all about.

-Their line of for Fall/Winter 2017 will be showcased at the Etsy Made in Canada Ottawa show.
-(They've even designed our swag bags!)
+Their line for Fall/Winter 2017 will be showcased at the Etsy Made in Canada Ottawa show (they've even designed our swag bags!)
 Blondie's newest creations include a range of beanies and a hoodie that I KNOW is going to become a new staple in a lot of women's closets.

 Their versatile Poncho is back, and the perfect travel accessory.